Natural Help for the Stressed Brain

 9. Super C Chewable.
 Vitamin C helps the body adapt.
 Every person’s needs are different and you may require high supplementation with buffered vitamin C (buffered with minerals like magnesium).
 Look for a corn-free product that uses L-ascorbate for enhanced absorption and quick action.
 Chewable.

 10. Nutrition.
 This is listed last, but it is actually the most important step.
 Nourish your body to heal your body.
 Eat three meals a day and do not skip meals while healing from stress-related illness and cortisol imbalances.
 Each meal must contain quality animal protein, quality fats (grass-fed butter, coconut oil, extra virgin olive oil, ghee), vegetables and some fruit, seeds and nuts.
+Get a copy of my book, The Reclaim Diet.

 *This information is for educational purposes only.
 Any statement regarding essential oils or supplements is a statement of nutritional support.
 This information has not been evaluated by the Food & Drug Administration.
 This information and products mentioned are not intended to diagnose, treat, cure or prevent any diseases.